Pressio/pressio/docs/source/components/rom_concepts_foms/steady_fom_with_jac_action.rst

 Semantic requirements
 ---------------------

-Given an instance ``A`` of type ``T`` and an object ``operand`` of type ``JacobianActionOperandType``, ``SteadyFomWithJacobianAction<T, JacobianActionOperandType>`` is modeled if it is satisfied, all subsumed concepts are modeled and:
+Given an instance ``A`` of type ``T`` and an instance ``operand`` of type ``JacobianActionOperandType``, ``SteadyFomWithJacobianAction<T, JacobianActionOperandType>`` is modeled if it is satisfied and all of the following are true:

-- all methods are blocking, meaning that all temporary allocations and operations needed to execute those methods are completed and no outstanding work remains upon return
+- methods are blocking: all temporary allocations and operations needed to execute those methods are completed and no outstanding work remains upon return

-- methods may modify only the non-constant operands.
+- methods only modify non-constant arguments, while const arguments are not modified
-  Operands that are constant must not be modified.

-- ``auto r = A.createResidual()`` and
-  ``auto result = A.createResultOfJacobianActionOn(operand)`` return objects
+- ``auto r = A.createResidual()`` and ``auto result = A.createResultOfJacobianActionOn(operand)``
-  with all "elements" zero initialized
+  return objects with all their "elements" zero initialized

-- doing:
+- non-aliasing instantation: this means that doing

   .. code-block:: cpp